freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/extract-matches.md

 ---

 ## Description

 <section id='description'>

 So far, you have only been checking if a pattern exists or not within a string.
-You can also extract the actual matches you found with the <code>.match()</code> method.
+You can also extract the actual matches you found with the `.match()` method.

-To use the <code>.match()</code> method, apply the method on a string and pass in the regex inside the parentheses.
+To use the `.match()` method, apply the method on a string and pass in the regex inside the parentheses.

 Here's an example:

 ```js